CnCNet/xna-cncnet-client/Docs/Migration-INI.md

 ## Appendix

-For completion's sake, below are additional steps required for a complete migration (beyond INI changes) to client version [2.11.0.0][client].
+For completion's sake, below are additional steps required for a complete migration (beyond INI changes) to client version [2.11.0.0][client] from pre-2.11.0.0.

 ### Update client binary files

-1. Replace `clientdx.exe`, `clientogl.exe` and `clientxna.exe` in `Resources`
-   with new files.
+1. Replace `clientdx.exe`, `clientogl.exe` and `clientxna.exe` in `Resources` with new files.
 Compiled `.pdb` and `.config` files are optional.
 2. Replace contents of `Resources/Binaries` with new files.
 This directory contains the .NET Framework 4.8 version of the client.
 3. **OPTIONAL** Copy contents of downloaded `BinariesNET8` into a new directory `Resources/BinariesNET8`.
 This directory contains the .NET 8 version of the client that enabled experimental cross-platform Unix support.

 The `Resources` directory should look like this (omitting configuration files and assets):

 ```plaintext
 <game dir>/Resources     # override the `Resources` folder to update the client binaries